JochenFM/MS3_VideoLibrary/TESTING.md

 Tested with Chrome DevTools using profiles for:

+- Galaxy S5
+- Pixel 2
+- iPhone 5 SE
+- iPhone 6/7/8
+- iPhone X
+- iPad Pro

-... and also using the responsive profiles of:
+I also used the responsive profiles of:

-- Mobile S (320px)
 - Mobile M (375px)
 - Mobile L (425px)
 - Tablet (768px)